 X2.1.3 Type 2 is the highest quality standard installation where certain native soils are permitted to be used with proper compaction in the haunch and bedding zones.
-Requirements are similar to Type 1, except that native Category II soils with a compaction of 95 % of standard proctor density, or Category I soils with a 90 % compaction level may be used in the haunch and outer bedding zones.
+Requirements are similar to Type 1, except that native silty granular soils with a compaction of 95 % of standard proctor density, or select granular soils with a 90 % compaction level may be used in the haunch and outer bedding zones.
 This is intended to allow the use of soil types frequently found at a site.
-The use of Category III and Category IV soils are not permitted in the haunch zones.
+However, the use of soil containing clay is not permitted in the haunch zones.
 The embankment adjacent to the pipe haunches should be compacted to the minimum densities given in Tables 1 and 2 for lower side, except compaction in this region must not be less than overfill compaction.
 Any natural soils in the lower side should have a firmness equivalent to the placed soils specified in Tables 1 and 2, as explained for Type 1.

 X2.1.4 Type 3 permits the use of soils in the haunch and bedding zones having less stringent compaction requirements, justifying less stringent inspection requirements with granular soils and some native soils.
-Requirements are similar to Type 2, except that lower minimum levels of compaction are permitted for soils in the haunch zones (90 % for Category II, and 85 % for Category I).
-Category III soils may be used in the haunch zone if compacted to 95 % of standard proctor density.
+Requirements are similar to Type 2, except that lower minimum levels of compaction are permitted for granular soils in the haunch zones (90 % for silty granular, and 85 % for coarse granular).
+Silty non-plastics clays may be used in the haunch zone if compacted to 95 % of standard proctor density.
 This will require a very large compactive effort, which must be controlled by testing.
 Other requirements are the same as those explained in X2.1.1 and X2.1.3 for Types 1 and 2.

 X2.1.5 Type 4 is intended for installations where the most cost-effective design approach is to specify minimal requirements for embedment soil type and density, together with a pipe having sufficient strength to safely resist the increased structural effects that result from using low-quality embedment soils.
-Thus, Type 4 has no requirements for control of compaction and type of placed soil used in the bedding and haunch zones, except if Category III soils are used in the haunch zone or below this zone, they must be compacted to at least 85 % of standard proctor density, and Category IV soils should not be used in this zone.
+Thus, Type 4 has no requirements for control of compaction and type of placed soil used in the bedding and haunch zones, except if silty clay soils are used in the haunch zone or below this zone, they must be compacted to at least 85 % of standard proctor density, and plastic clays should not be used in this zone.
 No bedding is required unless the foundation is rock.
-It is desirable, however, to scarify (loosen) hard native soils before placing the pipe.
-If the foundation immediately below the bedding is rock, the pipe should be placed on a bedding layer with a minimum thickness of $D_o/12$, but not less than 6 in.
+However, it is desirable to scarify (loosen) hard native soils before placing the pipe.
+If the foundation immediately below the bedding is rock, the pipe should be placed on a bedding layer with a minimum thickness of $D_0/12$, but not less than 6 in.
 Furthermore, soil in the embankment adjacent to the haunch zone must be compacted to at least the level of compaction of the majority of soil in the overfill zones above the springline, or have equivalent stiffness, if the zone contains natural soil in a sub-trench or sloping wall trench.

-X2.2 The location of soil type and compaction requirements for the standard installations are presented in Figs. 2 and 3 and Tables 1 and 2.
-Table 3 relates the standard installations designated soils to the AASHTO and Unified Soil Classification System (USCS) categories.
+X2.2 The location of soil type and compaction requirements for the standard installations are presented in Figs. 1 and 2 and Tables 1 and 2.
+Table X2.1 relates the standard installations designated soils to the AASHTO and Unified Soil Classification System (USCS) categories.